Edu4rdSHL/simpleaur/README.md

   --purge, -p                        Delete all compiled packages in /home/sechacklabs/.simpleaur/Build.
   --download, -d                     Download all PKGBUILDS of packages passed as arguments in /home/sechacklabs/.simpleaur/pkgbuilds.
   --purgepkg, -pp                    Delete all downloaded PKGBUILDS in /home/sechacklabs/.simpleaur/pkgbuilds.
+  --search, -s                       Search for packages in AUR.
+  --check, -c                        Check available updates for packages installed from AUR.
 ```

 You are free to move the scripts to /usr/bin and then use it's from everywhere.
 If you are using ArchLinux, install the <b>simpleaur-git</b> package from the AUR.